raspereza/HtoAA/4Tau/ztt/README.md

 Additionally, datacards are created for the Z->mumu control region (if `UseZMuMu = true`).

-The QCD multijet background is extrapolated from `lowMT` (`highMT`) sideband regions containing same-sign muon-track pairs.
-Extrapolation factors from the same-sign region to the opposite sign region are determined with a sample of events with anti-isolated muon: relative isolation of muon is required to be 0.2<relIso(muon)<0.4.
+The QCD multijet background is extrapolated from the `lowMT` (`highMT`) sideband regions containing same-sign muon-track pairs.
+Extrapolation factors from the same-sign region to the opposite sign region are determined using the sample of events with anti-isolated muon: relative isolation of muon is required to be 0.2<relIso(muon)<0.4.

-RooT files with templates and ascii files with cards for statistical analysis are saved in the folder specified by argument `DatacardsFolder` under the names:
+RooT files with templates and ascii files with datacards for statistical analysis are saved in the folder specified by argument `DatacardsFolder` under the names:
 * `zmm_$era.txt(root)` : datacards and shapes in the Z->mumu control region;
 * `ztt_lowMT_$bin_$era.txt(root)` : datacards and shapes in the `lowMT` measurement region;
 * `ztt_highMT_$bin_$era.txt(root)` : datacards and shapes in the `highMT` control region;
-Here `$era = 2016, 2017, 2018` and `$bin` is one of aforementioned measurement bins.
+Here `$era = 2016, 2017, 2018` and `$bin` is one of the aforementioned measurement bins.

-The produced datacards are used to measure track ID/Iso scale factors.
-They are extracted from the maximum-likelihood fits, performed individually for each measurement bin.
+The produced datacards are used to measure track ID/Iso scale factors by doing the maximum-likelihood fits individually for each measurement bin.
 In the `lowMT` (`highMT`) regions the fit to data is performed in the distribution of the muon-track invariant mass.
-For the Z->mumu region, meant to constrain normalisation of the DY process, it is sufficient to introduce a single bin, e.g. all dimuons with mass in the range [70,112] GeV.
+For the Z->mumu region, it is sufficient to introduce a single bin, for example select dimuons with the invariant mass in the range [70,112] GeV.

-The fit is performed with four unconstrained rate parameters:
+Fits are performed with four unconstrained rate parameters:
-* 1-prong tau ID scale factor (this is our parameter of interest, POI) : it acts on templates with genuine 1-prong tau leptons;
+* 1-prong tau ID scale factor (this is our parameter of interest) acts on templates, accounting for events with genuine 1-prong tau leptons  in the `lowMT` and `highMT` regions;
-* jet->tau fake rate scale factor : it is assumed to be unknow a-priori and is introduced as freely floating rate parameter associated with simulated templates, where reconstructed 1-prong tau candidate is faked by hadronic jet;
+* jet->tau fake rate scale factor is assumed to be unknow a-priori and is introduced as freely floating rate parameter associated with simulated templates, where reconstructed 1-prong tau candidate is faked by hadronic jet;
-* scale factor of the extra muon veto : this is a rate parameter, which controls normalisation of the Z->mumu templates in the `lowMT` and `highMT` regions.
+* scale factor of the extra muon veto - this is a rate parameter, which controls normalisation of the Z->mumu templates in the `lowMT` and `highMT` regions.
-* normalisation of the DY process : this is a rate parameter, acting on all DY templates in `lowMT`, `highMT`
+* normalisation of the DY process scales all DY templates in `lowMT`, `highMT` and Z->mumu regions

-Systematic uncertainties (such as theory uncertainty in cross sections of physics process, uncertainty in the muon ID, isolation  , are accounted for in the statistical inference through subsidiary nuisance parameters, affecting shape and normalisation of the fitted simulated templates.
+Systematic uncertainties (such as theory uncertainty in cross sections of physics process, uncertainty in the muon ID, isolation and trigger, etc) are accounted for through subsidiary nuisance parameters, affecting shape and normalisation of the fitted simulated templates.

 For each measurement bin, fit yields the maximum-likelihood estimates of the four aforementioned rate parameters, one of them being of primary interest for us - 1-prong tau ID scale factor.